 When I bake a crisp or crumble, I try to make it either a) just large enough for the right amount of servings desired or b) use individual ramekins for the desired servings.

 Otherwise, make your fillings and store them either refrigerated or frozen in an air-tight container or freezer storage bag.
-Mix your crumble topping, minus any butter, and store in a separate storage bag.
-Assemble, add butter, and bake on demand when desired.

 For quick reheating, microwave in 30-second increments until warmed to your desired temperature.

-☘️ More Tasty Irish Recipes!
+☘️ More Tasty Irish Recipes

 Apple Blackberry Crumble